Janitorial Service Proposal Template

 Page twelve, Don’t forget a client testimonial from a current commercial cleaning account, case studies or client testimonials are very, very effective.
 Any time you can make a connection with a similar industry, geographic area or association can make a big impact.

-How To Close More Commercial Cleaning Proposals
+How To Sell More Commercial Cleaning Proposals

 In this section we are going to cover how to close more janitorial, commercial cleaning and office cleaning proposals through our interactions during the walk thru or estimate.